Githbhatia/Streamlit_ReadV2/README.md

 3/30/2025 Changed the way v2C files read, added error catching if file names dont match standards.

+4/4/2025 Changed ADRS spectra to be a vertical arrangement rather than horizontal to avoid titles overlapping.
+Also implemented a logspace interval for spectra.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/